More Educational Opportunities in Child Life

 - Your resume

-- Eligibility Assessment: Applicants please print the screen displaying all completed and approved course work.
-This will indicate that the applicant has the ten Child Life Council-approved collegiate courses required for certification.
+- Eligibility Assessment: Applicants, please print the screen displaying all completed and approved course work.
+This will indicate that the applicant has the ten ACLP-approved collegiate courses required for certification.
+Due to the increase of specific courses required by the ACLP, St. Jude will now accept an ACLP “course in-progress” form completed by a professor.
+Your eligibility assessment should also reflect the course as “in-progress” next to corresponding classes.